Area Code Lookup

 Technical Details:

-NANP numbers follow the NPA-NXX-XXXX pattern.
-NPA is the three-digit area code.
-NXX is the central office code, also called the exchange or prefix.
-In the formal notation, N is any digit from 2 through 9 and X is any digit from 0 through 9.
-The complete number is tied to country code +1, which is shared by the United States, Canada, and many Caribbean and Atlantic participants.
+NANP numbers use the NPA-NXX-XXXX structure.
+NPA is the three-digit Numbering Plan Area code.
+NXX is the central office code or exchange.
+In NANP shorthand, N means a digit from 2 through 9 and X means a digit from 0 through 9.
+The +1 country code identifies the shared country-code plan, while the ten domestic digits carry the numbering assignment.

 |---|---|---|